scritty1249/shiftLLC/PATCH.md

-### Ninth update patch notes
+### Tenth update patch notes

 # Additions

--   Carousel
--   Fixed mobile layout
+-   Fixed issue with carousel not working when buttons were pressed rapidly
--   Events section of index page
+-   Added Our Team section on Index page
+-   Added responsiveness to carousel buttons upon pressing
+-   Added color wheel for testing themes on the webpage

 # Removed